 - Has the developer planned a holiday or days off in the following sprint?

 - Should we include some time for the hotfixes on the production?

 Let’s assume that we have a two-week sprint with typical scrum meetings (daily, retrospective, review, planning, refinement and demo) and apart from these no other disturbances for the developers.
 So we have 80 hours of work in total, reduced by about six hours of scrum meeting for the whole sprint.
-This gives us 74 hours of work in the project, but probably not all the task will be done within the estimation etc., so we typically assume that only 80% of the available time of the Developer will be the efficient work.
+This gives us 74 hours of work on the project, but probably not all the tasks will be done within the estimated time, so we typically assume that only 80% of the available time of the Developer will be the efficient work.
 This amounts to 64 hours that we can plan for one developer.
 Then, this value we can be multiplied by the number of developers in the team to calculate the whole team’s capacity.

 But how to estimate project deadlines?
 The same way as before – we estimate the features left to deliver and then, by comparing the story points with the whole team’s capacity, we can estimate the date of delivery.
 To increase the accuracy of the deadline estimation, we should divide the features into smaller tasks that have as few story points as possible.